What do you understand by the term `Removal of Quantitative

 2714 tariff lines' and recommended that 'India bring its balance-of-payments

-restrictions, which the panel found to be inconsistent with articles… of the
+restrictions, which the panel found to be inconsistent with articles

 report, India had no option but to reach a mutual agreement with the U.S., or face